aliadnani/robotic-welding/README.md

 ## Quick-start Guide
 1. Make sure all the prerequisites are fulfilled
+2. **On Linux:** Make sure Leap Motion Daemon is running `sudo leapd `
-2. In two separate terminal sessions run:
+3. In two separate terminal sessions run:
    1. `python ./gesture_handler.py`
    2. `python ./follow_hand_all_all.py`